 Annual Conferences

 EGPP Annual ConferencesEach year, at the European University Institute in Florence, the European Governance and Politics Programme (EGPP) hosts an Annual Conference that focuses on a crucial theme for the European Union.
 This is part of the EGPP’s strategy to promote engagement on contemporary issues through various types of events.
-Speakers are selected by invitation, with the exception of the Annual Conference 2020-2021 which was organized exclusively through a call for paper, in order to increase the outreach of EGPP and include young scholars across Europe and beyond.
+Speakers are selected by invitation, with the exception of the Annual Conference 2020-2021 which was organised exclusively through a call for paper, in order to increase the outreach of EGPP and include young scholars across Europe and beyond.

-The inaugural (2018) Annual Conference, ‘2017: Europe’s Bumper Year of Elections’, organized by Brigid Laffan and Lorenzo Cicchi, was held on 8-9 March 2018.
-It alternated a series of election country-specific panels with thematic ones, devoted to specific elements that characterized the political and electoral scenario of 2017.
+The inaugural (2018) Annual Conference, ‘2017: Europe’s Bumper Year of Elections’, organised by Brigid Laffan and Lorenzo Cicchi, was held on 8-9 March 2018.
+It alternated a series of election country-specific panels with thematic ones, devoted to specific elements that characterised the political and electoral scenario of 2017.
 An edited volume, containing a selection of the papers presented during this conference and divided into country-specific and thematic chapters, was then published.

 The third (2020-2021) Annual Conference, ‘Europe’s changing political system and issue space.
 What lessons from the 2019 European elections?’, took place as a virtual event on 25-26 February 2021.
-The conference, entirely composed by papers selected through a call for papers, was organized by Lorenzo Cicchi, Brigid Laffan and EGPP Associates Diego Garzia and Alexander H. Trechsel.
+The conference, entirely composed by papers selected through a call for papers, was organised by Lorenzo Cicchi, Brigid Laffan and EGPP Associates Diego Garzia and Alexander H. Trechsel.

-Below you can explore programmes, participants and multimedia from the Annual Conferences.
+Below you can explore programmes participants and multimedia from the Annual Conferences.

 3rd Annual Conference: ‘Europe’s changing political system and issue space.
 What lessons from the 2019 European Elections?| 25-26 February 2021